amosproj/amos2021ss06-neural-network-enablement/sphinx/source/User Documentation.rst

 5. To continue colorizing more videos, you need to click on the right upper corner to close the result window and repeat steps 2 to 4 for the rest of the videos.
 You need to repeat step 1 before if you want to upload some more videos.

+**Important notice**

+1. Our currently supported format for images are jpg, png and jpeg.
+The colorized image will be in the same format as the original one.

+2. Our currently supported format for videos are only mp4.
+The colorized video will be in format webm.

+3. The following actions could cause some issues, so we recommend you to avoid while enjoying the colorization process:

+    a) After click on the colorize buttom, please do not click the delete button before you see the result.

+    b) After click on the colorize buttom of one item, please do not click it twice or click the colorize buttom of another item, before you see the result.

+    c) It will take approx. 1 sec. to colorize an image, and approx. 5 min to colorize a 4 sec. video, so please be pattioned of the waiting.

+We wish you a lot of fun using our product =)

+Your Netella Team